 Leach grew up in Iowa, and he received his Bachelors of Arts from the University of Iowa in 1984 and graduated from the University of Iowa College of Law, with high distinction, in 1987.
 He currently resides with his family in Phoenix.

-Andrew Stegen is General Manager of Arizona Biltmore Resort in Phoenix.
-An accomplished hotelier with two decades of management experience with luxury hotels and resorts in the United States, Canada, and Europe, Stegen took the reins as General Manager of the historic Arizona Biltmore in 2007.
+Andrew Stegen is working for the Wyndham Hotel Group, and is currently the General Manager of Westward Look Resort (a Wyndham Grand Resort) in Tucson.
+An accomplished hotelier with three decades of management experience with luxury hotels and resorts in the United States, Canada, and Europe, Stegen has held positions in many hotels, including Fairmont’s Banff Springs Hotel, Fairmont’s Le Chateau Frontenac in Quebec City, and as General Manager of the historic Arizona Biltmore (a Waldorf-Astoria hotel).

-As the General Manager of a landmark property that is an historical anchor of the local community, Stegen believes community involvement – focused on assisting the needy and enhancing the quality of life – is one of his fundamental responsibilities.
-Over his years at the Biltmore, starting when he was Director of Operations, he has been very active in the community, assuming a leadership role with a number of important foundations, associations and charitable organizations.
-He has been involved in the Fiesta Bowl for four years and was elected to the Board in 2010.
-In addition to the Fiesta Bowl, Stegen’s current board service includes Arizona Hotel & Lodging Association, Greater Phoenix Convention & Visitors Bureau, Biltmore Area Partnership and two charities: Ryan House and Brandon Webb’s “K” Foundation.
+At Westward Look, as the General Manager of a landmark property that is an historical anchor of the local Tucson community, Stegen believes community involvement – focused on assisting the less fortunate and enhancing the quality of life – is one of his fundamental responsibilities.
+He has always been very active in the community, assuming a leadership role with a number of important foundations, associations and charitable organizations, such as Ryan’s House, and the Phoenix CVB.
+He has been involved in the Fiesta Bowl for 12 years and was elected to the Board in 2010.
+In addition to the Fiesta Bowl, Stegen’s current board service includes President of the MVP Foundation, and Executive Board member for David Johnson’s Mission 31 Foundation.

 Born and raised in Canada, he graduated from Acadia University in Wolfville, Nova Scotia.
-An avid sports fan, in his youth Stegen played hockey and football, was a swimmer, and has completed many marathons, among other races.
+An avid sports fan, in his youth Stegen played hockey and football, was a collegiate swimmer, and has completed many marathons, half-marathons, and other races.

 Ann C. Damiano has more than 20 years of experience in high-tech sales and marketing working for industry leaders.
 In 2005, Damiano joined Cisco Systems, the global leader in computer networking that transforms how people connect, communicate and collaborate.
 Prior to joining Cisco, Ms. Damiano was the Director of Marketing for Calence, a Cisco Gold Partner now part of Insight headquartered in Tempe.
 Her responsibilities included all company marketing functions, including corporate positioning, marketing communications, public relations, sales support and event marketing.
 Since 1987, she has held a variety of marketing positions in Phoenix including roles at Pegasus, Microtest and Honeywell.